PlayStation Home: Non-gaming Company Spaces

 Non-gaming-related companies could also create sponsored "Company Spaces" for Home.
 These also acted similarly to Game Spaces but were specifically made to sponsor the company's products.

-The first company to do this was Red Bull with their Red Bull Space, which released on January 8, 2009, for Europe and North America and featured the Red Bull Air Race mini-game.
+The first company to do this was Red Bull with their Red Bull Space, which released on 8 January 2009, for Europe and North America and featured the Red Bull Air Race mini-game.
 The Air Race was a virtual version of the real-life event.
-On November 26, 2009, Red Bull released two new spaces for Europe and North America, one for the Red Bull Illume and the other for the Red Bull Flugtag.
+On 26 November 2009, Red Bull released two new spaces for Europe and North America, one for the Red Bull Illume and the other for the Red Bull Flugtag.
 The Illume space had an exhibition of action and adventure sports photographs from Red Bull Illume.
 The winning photograph from each of the competition's ten categories were displayed on large illuminate cubes, imitating the real-life exhibit.
-The Red Bull Beach space had the Red Bull Flugtag mini-game where users could compete against one another by launching one of five flying machines off of a 30-foot high deck to try and achieve flight.
+The Red Bull Beach space had the Red Bull Flugtag mini-game where users could compete against one another by launching one of five flying machines off of a 30-foot high deck to try to achieve flight.
 It also featured a Red Bull Jukebox with ten different tunes from Red Bull.
-All three of the Red Bull spaces were released to the Asian Home on June 17, 2010.
-On January 5, 2012, Red Bull released their first personal space for Home, the Red Bull House of Skate, which featured an indoor skate park.
+All three of the Red Bull spaces were released to the Asian Home on 17 June 2010.
+On 5 January 2012, Red Bull released their first personal space for Home, the Red Bull House of Skate, which featured an indoor skate park.

 Phil Harrison stated that locations built around famous coffee, drinks, clothing, and record companies, along with major retailers and other such companies could feature content depending on the company's desire to create Home content.